nopara73/LongevitySpecificTraining/README.md

 ### Biomedical Approach

+Biomedicine is the discipline that understands the body as a biological system governed by physical laws, chemical processes, and observable cause-effect relationships.
+It seeks to measure, model, and intervene — using tools that are testable, repeatable, and falsifiable.

 The biomedical approach to training is the inevitable outcome of our epistemic standards.
 The day when a more appropriate approach is found will be the glorious day when LST 2.0 will be born.

+LST doesn’t follow the biomedical model out of allegiance.
+It lands there because, when every other approach is put through our epistemic filters, biomedicine is simply the last one standing.
+What follows now is we'll consider competing approaches one by one:

+####